recetasdemama/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 * deprecated: PHP 5.5 support will be removed in the next major release (version 4.5)
 * removed: PHP 5.4 no longer supported

-= 4.3.2 =
-* changed: prevent dynamic JS/CSS urls within wp-admin/ from being rewritten by ExactDN
-* fixed: auto-convert PNG to JPG was running on images with transparency
-* fixed: Alt WebP broken on sites that have jquery-migrate disabled

-= 4.3.1 =
-* fixed: fatal error on older WP versions due to missing privacy policy function

-= 4.3.0 =
-* added: Alt WebP enables instant conversion with ExactDN, no need for bulk optimize
-* added: links within settings and other notices for contextual help
-* added: auto-convert large PNG images to JPG during upload, define EWWW_IMAGE_OPTIMIZER_DISABLE_AUTOCONVERT to skip
-* added: use file modification time to add query strings on JS/CSS files for cache invalidation on ExactDN
-* added: use EXACTDN_EXCLUDE in wp-config.php to bypass ExactDN for JS, CSS, etc.
-* added: NextGEN image urls properly rewritten for ExactDN
-* added: NextGEN dynamic thumbs included during manual/bulk optimization
-* added: auto-installer for Cloud plugin when running EWWW IO on a "banned" webhost
-* added: suggested privacy policy text for users of the API and ExactDN
-* added: detect wordpress.com sites and disable exec function and binaries
-* changed: resizing uses the primary media dimensions unless the "other" dimensions are configured
-* changed: Resize Other Images removed from GUI, configure via Overrides tab
-* changed: filter NextGEN quality to prevent oversized thumbs
-* changed: allow crop via filter even when one dimension is the same as the original
-* changed: auto-rotate function disabled with EWWW_IMAGE_OPTIMIZER_DISABLE_AUTOROTATE
-* changed: one-click copy for debug info, and debug collapsed by default in media library and bulk results
-* changed: bulk operations for batches of NextGEN images now use the bulk optimizer page instead of loading inline
-* fixed: thumbs not generated during WP/LR Sync
-* fixed: uploading images in the Gutenberg editor uses the wrong resize dimensions
-* fixed: unique filename function producing names with a hyphen and no digits
-* fixed: encoded ampersands within the path portion of a url prevent ExactDN parsing
-* fixed: entering a decimal for bulk delay does nothing
-* fixed: if urls on a localized WPML domain are using the default domain, ExactDN ignores them
-* fixed: toggle for plugin status and bulk status generate admin-ajax.php 403 errors
-* fixed: PNGOUT installer confirmation notice was missing
-* deprecated: PHP 5.4 support will be removed in the next major release (version 4.4)

 = Earlier versions =
 Please refer to the separate changelog.txt file.

-== Upgrade Notice ==

-= 4.2.0 =
-* ExactDN verification rewritten, please report any issues immediately.
-* PHP 5.3 support discontinued, see https://docs.ewww.io/article/55-upgrading-php

-= 4.1.0 =
-* Security update: gifsicle and optipng have been updated to resolve security flaws.
-* ExactDN now processes JS/CSS/Fonts for even more speed.

-= 4.0.0 =
-* Introduced new ExactDN with CDN and automatic image resizing.

-= 3.6.0 =
-* API functions have been rewritten to use core WP detection for https capability, please report any errors right away.
-* Several options have been removed from the user interface, see the changelog for details.

 == Contact and Credits ==

 Written by [Shane Bishop](https://ewww.io).
 Based upon CW Image Optimizer, which was written by [Jacob Allred](http://www.jacoballred.com/) at [Corban Works, LLC](http://www.corbanworks.com/).
 CW Image Optimizer was based on WP Smush.it.
 Jpegtran is the work of the Independent JPEG Group.
 PEL is the work of Martin Geisler, Lars Olesen, and Erik Oskam.
-ExactDN class based upon the Photon module from Jetpack.
+ExactDN and HTML parsing classes based upon the Photon module from Jetpack.